Wednesday, August 22, 2018

 My Art Boy was all about positive energy.
 He didn't do angst in his paintings, and he didn't do drama in real life.
 He was the problem-solver, and no problem was insurmountable.
 If his plans hit a roadblock, he'd study the situation and figure out a way around it.
 He could rise to any challenge, and he always did it with a smile on his face.
 (And usually, a flute of champagne in his hand!)

 As James saw it, his mission was to keep things upbeat, laugh at everything, and keep spirits buoyed up so we could all get on with the business of life.
-And even though he may be gone, physically, he's now become my Spirit Guide!
+And even though he may be gone, physically, I feel like now he's now become my Spirit Guide!